Welcome to Year 3

-P.E. will take place every Monday (indoor) and Friday (outdoor) – please would you ensure that your child brings gym kit to school on these days.
+Please would you ensure that your child brings gym kit to school on these days.
 Kit is a plain white T-shirt and navy or black shorts/tracksuit trousers.
 For your child’s safety, no jewellery is to be worn and long hair should be tied back.
 Trainers are not allowed in during dance and gymnastics lessons in the hall.
 Lightweight black pumps are permitted.

 Spelling lists and homework sheets are out on Monday to be returned to school by Thursday to be marked.
 On occasions extra or different work is given in line with class theme.
 Please provide your child with an A4 file for their homework sheets.

-Hand in all homework
+Hand in homework

-Spelling/Mental Maths Test
+Spelling /Mental Maths Test